Overview

 Spreadsheet software such as Microsoft Excel underpin more of the world's financial industry than we might at first realise.

-For some models to be useful, realtime data from external sources such as FX, market data and other providers needs to loaded into cells in a worksheet, causing calculations and visualisations to update as soon as new data is available.
+Some models reference realtime data from external sources such as FX, exchanges, sensor readings and so on, which needs to loaded into cells in a worksheet so that calculations and visualisations can update.